Request for Performing Arts Proposals at Minneapolis-Saint Paul International Airport

 Performing Arts Locations

+There are several different venues throughout MSP so that multiple performances may occur simultaneously.
 Performances may not interfere with the airport's primary function of getting people to their destinations safely and efficiently.
-Dance, theater, storytelling, and other performing arts that require captive stationary audiences are best suited for areas that can be sectioned off from passenger traffic and do not impede traffic flow.
+Dance, theatre, storytelling, and other performing arts that require captive stationary audiences are best suited for areas that can be sectioned off from passenger traffic and do not impede traffic flow.
 These types of performances may be most appropriate for and integral to special airport events or stages.

 Music is more easily adapted to transitory audiences and can be performed in many locations without interfering with regular airport activities.
 Potentially, live music performances at MSP may be heard by millions of people annually.
 Passengers moving through the airport as well as those who stop to listen may benefit from and enjoy the experiences equally.